yuyhong23/One-Hot_Future/README.md

 With COVID vaccination in progress, societies are slowly reopening to a new kind of normality.
 It is also time for the world to refocus on climate change, one of the most urgent problems that we are facing on Earth!

 Climate crisis has been getting worse as time goes by.
-Around the world in recent years, we have been experiencing increasing number of natural disasters at uncommon intensities that were highly destructive to our societies; such as the wildfires in California, US, hurricanes in Atlantic basin, US and South America, bushfires in Australia, sandstorms in Beijing, China, and the list goes on.
+Around the world in recent years, we have been experiencing increasing numbers of natural disasters at uncommon intensities that were highly destructive to our societies; such as the wildfires in California, US, hurricanes in Atlantic basin, US and South America, bushfires in Australia, sandstorms in Beijing, China, and the list goes on.

 Carbon dioxide emitted as a byproduct from energy consumption is the principal contributor to global warming, and countries around the world have come together at the Paris Agreement in 2015 to tackle this global issue.